abhinav4848/_Obsidian-Others-Projects/Ideaverse Merged/Atlas/Dots/Statements/Refraction Thinking.md

 ---

 ## More
-See [[Concepts Map]] for a bunch of excellent lenses to refract your thinking.
+See [[Concepts]] for a bunch of excellent lenses to refract your thinking.
 Here are a few others that are nice to keep handy:

 - The 7 Dimensions of Wellness
 - The 4 Stoic Virtues